 If treatment for kidney cancer stops working

-If cancer keeps growing or comes back after one kind of treatment, it could be that another treatment plan might still cure the cancer, or at least shrink it enough to help you live longer and feel better.
-But when a person has tried many different treatments and the cancer has not gotten any better, the cancer tends resist all treatment.
-At this time you may have to weigh the possible benefits of a new treatment against the downsides, like treatment side effects and clinic visits.
+If cancer keeps growing or comes back after one kind of treatment, another treatment plan might still cure the cancer, or at least shrink it enough to help you live longer and feel better.
+But when a person has tried many treatments and the cancer has not gotten any better, even newer treatments might not work.
+At this time you may have to weigh the possible benefits of trying a new treatment against the downsides, like treatment side effects and clinic visits.
 Everyone has their own way of looking at this.

 No matter what you decide to do, you need to feel as good as you can.
 Make sure you are asking for and getting treatment for any symptoms you might have, such as nausea or pain.
 This type of treatment is called palliative care.